PrefectHQ/prefect/docs/cloud/upandrunning.md

 In order to start using Prefect Cloud we need to set up our authentication.
 Head to the UI and retrieve a `USER` API token which we will use to log into Prefect Cloud.
 We are also going to want to generate a `RUNNER` token and save that in a secure place because we will use it later when creating our Local Agent.

-Let's use the Prefect CLI to log into Cloud:
+Let's use the Prefect CLI to log into Cloud.
+Run this command, replacing `$PREFECT_USER_TOKEN` with the `USER` token you generated a moment ago:
 ```
-$ prefect auth login --token USER_TOKEN
+$ prefect auth login --token $PREFECT_USER_TOKEN
-Login successful
+Login successful!
 ```

 Now you should be able to begin working with Prefect Cloud!
 Verify that you have a default project by running: